adipeleg/tnt-game-of-life/README.md

 2 - start the clock
 3 - drop bombs (to kill opponent germs) and super food (to increase growth) 4- clock done - the winner is the one with the largest number of germs

+we can start with 1 player game - the germs vs user